 With some of the best rafting in Canada, Alberta is the perfect destination to get into the sport.
-No matter what you choose, be aware of the dangers if you are rafting on your own.
+Regardless of your choice, be aware of the dangers associated with rafting on your own.
 Do your research, get a map, carry the proper equipment and have the right experience.
-If you are not an experienced rafter, or even if you are but want to try a new route, it’s better to enjoy the water with a qualified and experienced company.
+If you are not an experienced rafter, or even if you are, but want to try a new route, it’s better to enjoy the water with a qualified and experienced company.

 The Bow River